appium/appium-xcuitest-driver/docs/run-prebuilt-wda.md

 The same thing could achieve with `derivedDataPath` and `usePrebuiltWDA` capabilities, but it may fail if the `xcodebuild` cannot find or handle the `.xctestrun` properly.
 The stability depends on Xcode.

+## Download prebuilt WebDriverAgent from GitHub appium/WebDriverAgent repository

+Still preparing GitHub Actions to upload these prebuilt WebDriverAgent packages for simulators to GitHub releases, but currently you can find these packages in [Building WebDriverAgent](https://github.com/appium/WebDriverAgent/actions/workflows/wda-package.yml) workflow.

+Please find proper packages by checking each task.